jacomyal/sigma.js/plugins/sigma.layout.forceAtlas2/README.md

 * **workerUrl** *string* : path to the worker file if needed because your browser does not support blob workers.

 ## Notes
-1. *Barnes-Hut* optimizations are disabled for the time being.
-We need time to develop a low-level version of the optimization in order to scale efficiently.

-2. The layout won't stop by itself, so if you want it to stop, you will have to trigger it explicitly.
+1. The layout won't stop by itself, so if you want it to stop, you will have to trigger it explicitly.